 Mindfulness brings a calm, focused awareness to your moment-by-moment experience.
 Research shows it improves resilience and well-being and reduces worry and stress, among many other benefits.

-After the conclusion of the practice, you may wish to stay for a short discussion about the day's session and how to apply mindfulness skills to find focus, calm, and moments of joy while going about your daily activities.
 These are not psychotherapy groups or part of a Mindfulness-Based Stress Reduction class.
 The guided practice sessions are recorded and made available for later viewing.
 The group discussions are not recorded and, while we cannot guarantee the confidentiality of participants in this portion of the sessions, we encourage all participants to respect others' privacy when outside the group.

 Questions?
 Email us at email@example.com.